chaofengqing/CMEgender_under5/README.md

     - /code/main48_output.R: after finish running the master code above, run this master code to get all the related output files and plots.
 * Input data for the model:
     - /data/input/: data files related to country information, covariates, parameter priors;
-    - /data/interim/databset2013_fullyclean_2014-05-23.csv: database of regional-level SRB observations from Vietnam.
+    - /data/interim/databset2013_fullyclean_2014-05-23.csv: database of Child Mortality Rate(CMR), Infant Mortality Rate(IMR) and Under 5 Mortality Rate(U5MR) from all countries.
-        - 526 observations with reference years ranging from 1972 to 2019.
-        - This database is based on over 2.9 million birth records from censuses and nationally representative surveys in Vietnam.
+        - This database is based on millions birth records from censuses and nationally representative surveys from all over the world.
-        - Refer to the [published paper](https://www.sciencedirect.com/science/article/pii/S2214109X14702803?via%3Dihub) for details on data source and preprocessing.
+        - Refer to the [supplementary appendix](https://www.thelancet.com/cms/10.1016/S2214-109X%2814%2970280-3/attachment/f8888b19-ce87-4f68-8eba-8ccb90976b8f/mmc1.pdf) for details on data source and preprocessing.

 ## Research Context

-This project presents a subnational estimation and projection of Vietnam’s Sex Ratio at Birth (SRB) from 1980 to 2050, based on a Bayesian hierarchical time series mixture model.
-While previous studies have examined SRB at the national level, our approach addresses the geographic heterogeneity of sex imbalances in Vietnam—a country where regional variation is both significant and policy-relevant.
-The model draws on a comprehensive compilation of survey and census data, spanning four decades, and statistically reconciles inconsistencies across data sources through a robust probabilistic framework.
+This project presents a national estimation and projection of country-specific mortality sex ratios from 1990 to 2012, based on a Bayesian hierarchical time series mixture model.
+The estimation of mortality by sex and identification of countries with outlying levels is challenging because of issues with data availability and quality, and because sex ratios might vary naturally based on differences in mortality levels and associated cause of death distributions.

 <!-- Our results highlight the distinct spatial dynamics of sex selection, showing elevated SRBs in the northern regions such as the Red River Delta, while SRBs remain close to natural levels in the southern provinces.
 We identify the onset, stabilization, and projected turnaround phases of SRB transitions, linking these temporal patterns to demographic, cultural, and policy factors.
 In doing so, we contribute the first set of regional-level SRB projections for Vietnam and provide an open-source framework for reproducible, fine-grained demographic modeling in contexts of gender bias.